-- To actively communicate in Polish, making spontaneous use of structures and vocabulary studied.
+- Actively communicate in Polish, making spontaneous use of structures and vocabulary studied.

-- To demonstrate an appreciation of contemporary Polish culture through written and aural class work.
+- Demonstrate an appreciation of contemporary Polish culture through written and aural class work.

-- To demonstrate spoken Polish in everyday contexts through responding to complex questions.
+- Demonstrate spoken Polish in everyday contexts through responding to complex questions.

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,